ericoporto/ags-manual-wiki/DistGame.md

 Due to the licenses of code used by AGS, your documentation should acknowledge the following:

-* TrueType font display uses ALFont by Javier Gonzalez and the Freetype project.
+* TrueType font display uses ALFont by Javier Gonzalez and the FreeType project.
 Distributed under the terms of the FreeType project license.
 * OGG player is alogg by Javier Gonzalez, using the Ogg Vorbis decoder, which is available from https://www.xiph.org/ Copyright (c) 2002-2008,